Bravery Is the New Me

-I had shared my story with only 3 people in my life and was encouraged to apply for The Haven Retreat by my cousin who is a presenter for Younique Products.
+I had shared my story with only three people in my life and was encouraged to apply for The Haven Retreat by my cousin.
 I did so with confidence that I would not ever get the opportunity to participate.
 Then I got the call!
 I sat in disbelief.
-However, I knew that I needed to do this – for my family and for me.
+However, I knew that I needed to do this–for my family and for me.

 I had been in such a dark place for so long that I wasn’t sure how much longer I could continue to walk through this life not feeling anything.
 The day that I decided to go, was a day that I was changed forever.

 On the outside, my life was amazing!
 I have a great job, a wonderful husband, and amazing kids!
 I had just completed my Masters.
 But on the inside, I was dead.
 There was nothing left of me.
 I was just a shell going through the motions of having a great life.
 There were no feelings–the retreat, the staff, the sisters I made–changed all of that for me.

 Walking through the door on that first day I was filled with nerves, I was sure that this had been a mistake!
 But then I was greeted by my caseworker, and there was such an immediate sense of love that you can’t help but feel a little more at ease.
 That feeling of love and peace grew, I began to feel safe and then something in me shifted.
 I felt not only love, but acceptance, and in that love and acceptance there was a sense that I wasn’t alone, and never would feel alone again!
 I found at that moment that I could speak my truth, that I could find peace, and that I could face those things that had been hidden for so long.